CMMC Terms

 Incident

-An occurrence that actually or potentially results in adverse consequences to an information system or the information that the system processes, stores, or transmits and that may require a response action to mitigate the consequences.
+An occurrence that actually or potentially results in adverse consequences of an information system or the information that the system processes, stores, or transmits and that may require a response action to mitigate the consequences.

 Incident handler (cyber security)

-The person assigned to lead a team of subject matter experts in cyber security and how to respond to adverse security events.
+The person assigned to lead a team of subject-matter experts in cybersecurity and how to respond to adverse security events.

 Industrial control system

-An information system used to control industrial processes such as manufacturing, product handling, production, and distribution or to control infrastructure assets.
+An information system is used to control industrial processes such as manufacturing, product handling, production, and distribution or to control infrastructure assets.

 Integrity